tModLoader/tModLoader/PortingNotes_1.4.5.md

 - MusicID entries have changed.
 I have a diff prepared, need to add to wiki or handle it somehow.
 - ProjAIStyleID and NPCAIStyleID will need to be regenerated (jopo has script)
 - Replace Main.hasFocus with FocusHelper.AllowUIInputs (or another property)
+- Player.QuickSpawnItem no longer returns an int indicating the index of the item in Main.item.
+This is because the spawned item can now potentially go directly into player inventory.
+- Item.width and height no longer have any relation to the in-world hitbox of dropped items.
+All items now have a 16x16 hitbox in the game world.

 # tModPorter TODOs